L0laapk3/multiverse-chess/README.md

 # multiverse chess

 This is the source code behind [multiversechess.com](https://multiversechess.com/).
+Heroku is used as free hosting.
 Feel free to join the (multiverse chess discord)[https://discord.gg/UgVKykY]!

 The game logic is ran by both the client and the server, for this reason the decision was made to use nodejs for backend.